 - 8.1.
-All documents shall be reviewed and approved for adequacy by the Head of Infrastructure and Communities or other approved officer. - 8.2.
-The control shall ensure that:- - Only current issue documents are available in each divisional office - Invalid or obsolete documents are promptly removed from divisional offices - Obsolete documents retained for future reference are clearly marked
+All documents shall be reviewed and approved for adequacy by the Head of Infrastructure and Communities or other approved officer.
+A document control system that identifies the current version of documents shall be established to preclude the use of invalid or obsolete documents. - 8.2.
+The control system shall ensure that:- - Only current issue documents are available in each divisional office - Invalid or obsolete documents are promptly removed from divisional offices - Obsolete documents retained for future reference are clearly marked